 - Individual faculty members may apply by describing a course that would benefit from collaboration with a colleague in another branch of the university.
 When possible, the Council will work with partners on campus (eg, Council for Science and Technology, the Lewis Center for the Arts) to help identify appropriate intellectual counterparts.

-Early December for Fall 2021 courses; Early February for Spring 2022 courses.
+December 7 for Fall 2021 courses; February 26 for Spring 2022 courses.
 Queries about possible courses to be offered in 2021-22 should be emailed to Kathleen Crown, Executive Director in advance of the deadlines.

 See a full list of Humanities Council funding opportunities.